 Above All, Communicate

 It's imperative for CISOs to develop a clear communications plan for how disruptive events will be handled, Schneider says.
-Such a plan can help reduce the stress of the CISO and others in cybersecurity, risk and resilience roles as well as demonstrate their value to the organization.
+Such a plan can help reduce the stress of the CISO and others in cybersecurity, risk and resilience roles as well as demonstrate their value to the organisation.

 "For example, if you're in a hurricane-prone area and there's a big storm on the way, communicate internally and externally how you're preparing for it," Schneider advises.
-"Then if your organization is hit hard, you'll have demonstrated that you took the threat seriously and were proactive in taking appropriate measures.
+"Then if your organisation is hit hard, you'll have demonstrated that you took the threat seriously and were proactive in taking appropriate measures.
 You'll have shown that you and your team were on the ball."

 James A. Martin has written about security and other technology topics for CSO, CIO, Computerworld, PC World, and others.